 This was followed by the

 Coach of the Year in 2014.

 In the past Roz has held many volunteer positions in the horse industry, both locally and nationally.
-Some of these have include: Chair of Marketing for the National Dressage Committee; National Director and Vice President of the Canadian Dressage Owners and Riders Association (CADORA); President of the Nova Scotia CADORA; President of Nova Scotia Riding for the Disabled (NSRDA); Director and VP for Public Relations of the Nova Scotia Equestrian Federation (NSEF); and provincial co-ordinator for the national Junior Young Rider (Dressage) Program.
+Some of these have include: Chair of Marketing for the National Dressage Committee; National Director and Vice President of the Canadian Dressage Owners and Riders Association (CADORA); President of the Nova Scotia CADORA; President of Nova Scotia Riding for the Disabled (NSRDA); Director of Industry and earlier VP for Public Relations of the Nova Scotia Equestrian Federation (NSEF); and provincial co-ordinator for the national Junior Young Rider (Dressage) Program.